keesvanoss/Python/README.md

 	if buy_date <= exp_date:

 * ## Highlight 2): Parameter check
-When enetering routines, parameters are required.
+When entering routines, parameters are required.
 If you are missing parameters or having parameters in the wrong format, the program ends with an error.
 When entering a routine, I check f the right parameters are given and if dates are in the right format.
 If not, a decent message is displayed.

 Example: